BuildingSync/schema/proposals/2020/Add Associated Cost to TimeSeries.md

 #### Pros
 - non-breaking change
 #### Cons
-- finding the cost for a reading is less trivial, and must use IDrefs
+- finding the cost for a reading is less trivial, and must use IDrefs (ie xpaths a bit of a pain)
 - a cost might be dependent upon multiple reading types, e.g. the cost is associated with both the total use and peak use (that might not be true in the real utility world but it's just an example), and this model is unable to represent that relationship.

 ### Option 4